2023 Newspaper, Magazine and Online Contest Rules

-NEW!
 3. Social Justice Reporting: A package on a social justice issue in the West.
 The entry may include up to 10 components (text stories, photo packages, slideshows, videos, audio stories and graphics).
 Judged for depth of reporting, writing quality, completeness, balance, clarity, context and community importance.

 4. Breaking News Reporting: A single day’s reporting in print and online of one or more pieces of spot news, written under deadline pressure.
 The entry may include up to 10 components (text stories, photo packages, slideshows, videos, audio stories and graphics).
 Judged for quality of reporting and concise and comprehensive assembly and presentation of facts.
 Entrants are encouraged to submit a letter describing the deadline pressures and how they were overcome for both online and print.

 5. Explanatory Reporting: A package that examines a significant and complex subject in depth, enabling readers to put news concerning it into a more meaningful context.
 The entry may include up to 10 components (text stories, photo packages, slideshows, videos, audio stories and graphics).
 Judged for depth and breadth of reporting, writing quality, timeliness, clarity, context, completeness, balance and community importance.